 Incorporating a company in India is a systematic procedure of gathering and submission of details required as per the requirements of Companies Act 2013 and as per the process defined by the Ministry of Corporate Affairs.
-Process management requires a thorough knowledge of the legal requirements and, not to mention, practical experience of the same.
+Company registration process management requires a thorough knowledge of the legal requirements and, not to mention, practical experience of the same.

 Online India Company Registration Requirements

 - Directors – Minimum two individuals out of which one must be a person resident in India.
 All directors must have KYC documents.

 - Shareholders – Minimum 2 shareholders.
 It is possible to have people and entities as shareholders.

 - Digital Signature – Since all documents are submitted online, it is required to have all directors and shareholders valid digital signature.